 Michelle Cogliano, Director of Field Marketing and Events at SecureAuth has some wise words on this very topic:

-In this ultimate field marketer’s guide to boosting your attendee numbers, we’ve pulled together a step-by-step checklist showcasing exactly what to do before, during, and after the event to attract and keep attendees every time.
+In this ultimate field marketer’s guide to boosting your attendee numbers, we’ve pulled together a step-by-step checklist showcasing exactly what to do before, during, and after the event to attract and keep virtual event attendees every time.

 Before we get into the details, let’s look at the top tactics to kickstart your attendee roll-in.